 Phones, however, are a different story.

 From the moment I wake up to the moment I fall asleep, my phone rarely, if ever, leaves my side.
 I set four alarms at five-minute intervals to make sure I wake up on time.
 I play music while I do my morning exercises, check my mail as I prepare my breakfast, and use it to browse my social media feeds as I work on my laptop.
-It’s in my hands when I’m watching shows on Netflix, and end up checking my various inboxes every fifteen minutes or so to make sure I don’t miss anything important or time-sensitive.
+It’s in my hands when I’m watching shows on Netflix.
+I end up checking my various inboxes every fifteen minutes or so to make sure I don’t miss anything important or time-sensitive.
 When I go jogging, my phone and my Bluetooth earbuds are my best friends.
-When I have to travel from one place to another to interview people or attend events, I rely on Grab and Google Maps to save my directionally challenged self from getting lost.
+When I have to travel from one place to another to interview people or attend events, I rely on Grab and Google Maps to save my navigationally challenged self from getting lost.
 And so on.

 It all sounds really ridiculous, I know.
 Thing is, I’m pretty sure I’m not the only one who does all of that.

 Funnily enough, there’s actually a term for it: media multitasking.

 That’s what you’re doing when you’re stealthily sending a text message to your friend while watching Captain Marvel, or when you’re racking up kills on Mobile Legends as 24 Oras plays in the background.

 Recent research shows that heavy media multitaskers (assessed based on an existing media multitasking index) don’t do as well as light multitaskers when it comes to memorizing things or paying attention for more than 20 minutes.
 There’s also evidence that in heavy multitaskers, the anterior cingulate cortex–the part of the brain associated with decision-making, attention span, and impulse control–is smaller.